khofstadter/bcmi.khofstadter.com/README.md

 ---
 ## currently doing

-### online talking science
-- maybe add categories to website like in khofstadter.info;
-- update website with projects in timeline (short summery);
-- update facebook posts;
-- update people who did the previous study;

-### writing
-- analysing shamanic meditation survey data

 ## survey plotting

-- write better locations
+!
+BeliefSimp - quantify groups in sheet;

+What did I want to see in this survey?
+- did the music help them become more focused towards the end?
+- how did the music move their emotional state?
+- where did they feel the most focused?
+What else can I see?

+### 1. database processing
+- merge ENG and HUN surveys;
+- rename collectors;
+- add column: index
+- shorten description
+- add column: SIMPLIFICATION (hide original column) - needs to be exampled in commentary;
+- format cells: left, top alignment
+- format first row: wrap (line break long descriptions)
+- freeze (not .csv but open office format)
+- format: very long column widths needs adjusting
+- started adding columns with reversed order (hide original)
+- quantified below columns;

+### 2. database plotting
+- while preprocessing data I also test plotting for ideas;

 ## BandCamp release
-- add idTag and reupload binaural;
+- add idTag and re-upload binaural;

 ---

 ## logbook

+### 2020 06 15 - 19
+- while preprocessing data I also test plotting for ideas;
+- preprocess data;
+- play with rawgraphs: only 4 steps in flow, maybe extend the svg in AI, where colours could be added as well;

 ### 2020 06 06
-- annotations added to video, reupload soon;
+- annotations added to video, re-upload soon;

 ### 2020 06 04
 - video made (explain study and research) - pushed to github;